Rescue process

 What was the dog's behavior in the first week with you?
 How has it changed?

 Why it matters: The trajectory of adjustment is more useful than a snapshot.
+A dog that has improved significantly is different from one that has stayed the same.

 Behavior around other animals

 Ask specifically about each animal type — don't assume one answer covers all categories.
+A dog that is 'good with dogs' may still have significant prey drive toward cats or small animals.
+Ask about specific interactions, not general impressions.

 Has this dog lived with cats?
 Describe what happened — did the dog stare, stalk, chase, or ignore?